What are the best places to buy rental property in California?

 - Rental property regulations: Every state is different when it comes to these, including things like rent pricing and eviction laws.
 Keep in mind that stricter doesn’t always mean worse, though.
 Sometimes, this means better protections for you.

 I use these factors to determine my rental properties.
 With them, I’ve built a multiple-six-figure portfolio with properties all over the United States.
-I’ve also learned through a lot of trial and error what locations you should invest in.

 - Median property list price: Zillow